 A while back, one of our psychologists wrote an excellent short article on how to deal with specific study traps, the kind that she most commonly sees students fall into.
 I’ve reproduced it below.

 A brain dump is simply the act of attempting to get everything on your mind down onto paper (or a document on your computer).
 From a study perspective, it is about getting everything that you need to get done down on paper.

 Brain dumps help to download information from your mind so that you don’t have to juggle it all in your mind continuously.
 A brain dump stops you swirling around in your head trying to find (remember) and organise the information.

-Frees up space in brain, so it’s got more room to think.
+A brain dump frees up space in your brain, so it’s got more room to think.
 Helps to identify mini-tasks.
 If having trouble identifying mini-tasks, see “Assignment Survival Kit” on University of Kent website for examples

 Note: don’t just leave your ideas in this form, ALWAYS pair it with a next action plan (i.e. a weekly schedule/planner)